Pentro horse: History

 The Pentro horse is threatened with extinction.

-The total population is about 250, of which no more than 150 display the morphological characteristics of the breed.
+In 2003 the total population was about 250, of which no more than 150 displayed the morphological characteristics of the breed.
 The surviving members live in the Pantano della Zittola, a broad plain extending over about 2200 hectares, lying on the edge of the Abruzzo National Park in the mountainous region between Abruzzo and Molise.

-There is no established conservation program in the area and the horses there are raised as feral animals viewed as characteristic fauna of the land.
+There is no established conservation programme in the area and the horses there are raised as feral animals viewed as characteristic fauna of the land.